oasis-tcs/openc2-jadn/jadn-v2.0.md

 #### 4.2.2.2 Compound Type Conformance Requirements

-* A compound type MUST NOT include more than on multiplicity option (set, unique, ordered, or unordered).
+* A compound type MUST NOT include more than one multiplicity option (set, unique, ordered, or unordered).
 * If CoreType is ArrayOf, TypeOptions MUST include the vtype option.
 * If CoreType is MapOf, TypeOptions MUST include ktype and vtype options.
 * The ktype option SHOULD be a constrained type such as an enumeration, pattern or semantic valuation keyword